About the Competition

-The current state of the world is such that both economic and natural resources are limited and unequally distributed.
-A new way of thinking is necessary to solve these problems.
-Inevitably, the result will be a change in the basic practices that have driven the world to its current state.
-One place to start to activate and energize these changes is within the architecture and design community, where the movement toward sustainable design has only scratched the surface of what is possible and necessary.
+The competition’s theme, the City of Dreams, points toward the future.
+Today, economic and natural resources are limited and unequally distributed.
+A new way of thinking is necessary to solve the problems that the world faces.
+Inevitably, the result will be a transformation the basic practices that have driven us to our current state.
+One place to start to activate and energize these changes is within the architecture and design community, where the movement toward climate action has encouraged the use of energy standards that lead to a future carbon-neutral built environment.

-The 2019 City of Dreams Pavilion Design Competition will be a two-stage process, in which a jury of leading architects and other industry professionals will review initial submissions and select several finalists.
-These finalists will receive comments and will have the opportunity to revise their proposals.
-The jury will meet again and select the competition winner in January 2019.
+The 2020 City of Dreams Pavilion Design Competition is a two-stage competition.
+In Phase I, a jury of leading architects and other industry professionals will review initial submissions and select finalists.
+For Phase II, these finalists will receive comments and will have the opportunity to revise their proposals.
+The jury will meet again and select the competition winner in November 2019.

 Competition entry fees (which will be applied to the costs of building and maintaining the winning entry) are as follows: